I’ve never been a big fan of Facebook.

 But now I’m glad I didn’t.

-And with the recent announcement that Facebook is killing organic reach I wanted to write a post about one powerful reason to keep your Facebook Page going.
+And with the recent announcement that Facebook is killing organic reach I wanted to write a post about one powerful reason to keep your Facebook Page going (besides its use as a referral channel – once you learn how to start a blog on Facebook).

 What’s the story about organic Facebook reach?